Ordering school psychology services

 1. Place an order

-The school places an order with Psychology4learning for psychology services.
+The school places an order with Psychology4learning by emailing [email protected]

 Following an initial enquiry from a school, Psychology4Learning will confirm psychologist availability and the price.
 Once this is agreed the order is accepted and the psychologist is assigned the work.
 The majority of our school psychology work is commissioned by schools, rather than parents.
 However, we also work with some parents directly, and when working with independent schools Psychology4Learning can invoice parents directly.